 Good morning, good afternoon and good evening.
-This is Frederick cabanas the head English teacher at SAA Global and today it’s how to order lunch in Singapore Subway.
+This is Fredrick Cabanes the Head English Teacher here at SAA Global Malvern House in Singapore.
+And today it’s… how to order lunch … in Singapore … Subway.

-After that, you got to choose do you want to say meat and what toppings? what type of cheese do you want?
-But the important things is to let the guy know or the woman know do you want toast or no toast.
-If you say toast they’ll put it in the oven and bake it for 5 seconds.
-I usually like no toast because I don’t like all the crunchy side.
+After that, you got to choose, Do you want to say, ‘Meat and what toppings?
+What type of cheese do you want?’
+But the important thing is to let the guy know, or the woman know, ‘Do you want toast or no toast?’
+If you say, ‘Toast’ they’ll put it in the oven and bake it for 5 seconds.
+I usually like ‘No Toast’ because I don’t like all the crunchy stuff.

-After that, they move along to the veggies and you could say all veggies or vegetables or you can choose which vegetables that you like.
-I don’t like green chillies in my sandwiches but a lot of people do so they’ll either say green chillies or have jalapeno and then it moves on and you can choose your sauces and squeeze it up.
-You can say double say double they will do two times instead of one.
+After that, they move you along to the ‘Veggies’.
+And you could say, ‘All Veggies’, or vegetables, or you can choose which vegetables you like.
+I don’t like Green Chillies in my sandwiches, but a lot of people do.
+So, they’ll either say, ‘Green Chillies’, or ‘Jalapenos’, and then it moves on.
+And then you can choose your sauces, and ‘Squeeze it Up’.
+You can say, ‘Double’.
+Say, ‘Double’, they will do it two times, instead of once.

-The other thing that’s off the menu that you may not know is you can ask for oil sometimes olive oil and you can ask for vinegar if you can do black pepper oil or vinegar it’s very healthy it’s good for this but remember it’s off the menu may not have black pepper, may not have oil, may not have red vinegar.
-Some places have it some places don’t.
+The other thing that’s Off the Menu, that you may not know, is you can ask for Oil, sometimes Olive Oil, and you can ask for Vinegar.
+If you can do Black Pepper, Oil, and Vinegar; it’s very healthy; it’s good for this.
+But remember, it’s Off the Menu; may not have Black Pepper, may not have Oil, may not have Red Vinegar.
+Some places have it, some places don’t.

-American English is cookies.
-British English is biscuits but because Subway owned by an American company they say cookies.
-For myself, I don’t like sugar, so I usually ask for green tea which is common in Singapore but not in other Western countries.
-Well see you next time, this is Fredrick
+For myself, I don’t like sugar.
+So, I usually ask for Green Tea, which is common in Singapore but not in other Western countries.
+Well see you next time, this is Fredrick.
+Goodbye.